The Ultimate Carmel-by-the-Sea Weekend Getaway Guide: 2-Day Itinerary

 Additional Things to do in Carmel & the Surrounding Area

-If you want to see more of the area, here are some additional activities in Carmel to add to your itinerary:
+If you want to see more of the area, here are some additional activities in Carmel and the surrounding area to add to your itinerary:

 Keep Up with Sea to Sequoia